mkishi1221/mkishi1221.github.io/_includes/cv.md

 I'm a product designer turned product manager and developer.
 I've led teams in the UK and Japan and worked in **customer-facing product roles**, at both early-stage startups and large enterprises.

 - **I bring hands-on experience** in product design, development, and team leadership, having guided products from early validation through to launch.
-I use fast, low-cost testing with customers, to uncover user needs, evaluate technical feasibility, and keep efforts aligned with business goals.
+I use fast, low-cost testing with customers to uncover user needs, evaluate technical feasibility, and keep efforts aligned with business goals.
 - **I thrive on shaping complex, multidisciplinary products** that require both technical depth and design sensibility.
-From machine translation to 3D visualisation, I shift gears easily and can contribute across a wide range of engineering and design challenges.
+From machine translation to 3D visualisation, I easily shift gears and work cross-functionally to contribute across a wide range of engineering and design challenges.
 - **I care deeply about creating inclusive teams** where people feel safe, supported, and empowered.
 That starts with understanding how individuals work, what they need, and how to help them grow together.

-# How I work:
+# How I contribute:

-Before diving into my work history, here's a snapshot of the areas I specialise in and the environments where I do my best work.
+Before diving into my work history, here's a snapshot of the areas I specialise in and where I do my best work.

-- **Product management:** Leading and uncovering key information that drives product strategy.
-I've worked closely with teams, stakeholders, and customers to uncover user needs, validate assumptions, understand technical feasibility and inform strategic decisions.
-- **Team management and development process design:** Leading day-to-day execution needed to turn strategy into results.
-Aligning user, business, and technical needs to create clear, well-informed PRDs and technical briefs.
-Managing innovation through frequent, incremental improvements informed by testing, feedback, and validation.
-- **Knowledge management:** Guiding teams to maintain clear documentation, shared resources, and processes that help teams onboard quickly, collaborate effectively, and retain critical knowledge.
-I've also managed product knowledge by writing and maintaining support articles on Intercom for both customers and external stakeholders.
-- **Software Engineering:** I bring hands-on experience in coding with Python and JavaScript, along with cloud platforms like AWS.
-I actively contribute to GitHub code reviews, and help manage infrastructure and deployments.
-My background spans UI/UX design, product marketing, and applied data science, and I'm comfortable stepping into different roles to deliver results.
+- **End-to-End Product Delivery:** I have a proven track record of leading early-stage products from idea to launch.
+I’ve taken full ownership of the product journey by turning strategy into clear plans, setting priorities, and keeping teams aligned to deliver results.
+- **Day-to-Day Team Execution:** I’ve owned delivery by working with working with C-level stakeholders and developers to write clear PRDs, set realistic goals, managing technical debt and guiding teams through focused, incremental work.
+I’ve helped teams ship features faster and stay aligned on priorities.
+- **Customer Management:** I’ve worked closely with customers to validate needs, gather feedback, and translate insights into product improvements that drive revenue.
+I’ve led demos, managed support conversations, and built strong relationships with customers.
+- **Knowledge management:** I’ve written documentation and support content to help users get value quickly.
+I’ve maintained product knowledge across Notion and Intercom, making it easier for customers and internal teams to find answers, understand features, and stay up to date.
+- **Software Engineering & Product Delivery:** I’m a versatile contributor who can code, design UI/UX, write content, create videos and shape product messaging with equal confidence.
+I regularly review code on GitHub, write pull requests using Python and JavaScript, and troubleshoot issues on AWS.
+I’ve bridged gaps across engineering, design, and marketing to help launch products at pace.

 If you'd like to learn more or discuss working together, feel free to [drop me a message](/contact){: .cv_link target="_blank" } or [reach out on LinkedIn](https://www.linkedin.com/in/mkishi/){: .cv_link target="_blank" }.
 Now, onto the details.